SQM (SQM) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the chemicals company had lost 5.4% over the past month, lagging the Basic Materials sector's gain of 0.43% and the S&P 500's gain of 2.28% in that time.
+Coming into today, shares of the chemicals company had lost 12.56% in the past month.
+In that same time, the Basic Materials sector lost 3.1%, while the S&P 500 gained 1.24%.

-Wall Street will be looking for positivity from SQM as it approaches its next earnings report date.
-On that day, SQM is projected to report earnings of $3.98 per share, which would represent year-over-year growth of 42.65%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.92 billion, up 44.32% from the year-ago period.
+Investors will be hoping for strength from SQM as it approaches its next earnings release.
+The company is expected to report EPS of $3.88, up 39.07% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.92 billion, up 44.32% from the prior-year quarter.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.56% lower.
-SQM is currently sporting a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 5.29% higher.
+SQM is currently sporting a Zacks Rank of #5 (Strong Sell).

-Investors should also note SQM's current valuation metrics, including its Forward P/E ratio of 5.56.
-This represents a discount compared to its industry's average Forward P/E of 7.25.
+Investors should also note SQM's current valuation metrics, including its Forward P/E ratio of 5.08.
+Its industry sports an average Forward P/E of 7.23, so we one might conclude that SQM is trading at a discount comparatively.

-It is also worth noting that SQM currently has a PEG ratio of 0.38.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Fertilizers industry currently had an average PEG ratio of 0.95 as of yesterday's close.
+We can also see that SQM currently has a PEG ratio of 0.35.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Fertilizers industry currently had an average PEG ratio of 0.94 as of yesterday's close.

 The Fertilizers industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 184, putting it in the bottom 27% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 222, which puts it in the bottom 12% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.